cse-sim/cse/doc/src/docs/input-data/terminal.md

 Local heating coil type:

-<%= csv_table(<<END, :row_header => false)
+{{
-  ELECTRIC,     Electric coil or heater&comma; including separate heaters such as electric baseboards.
+  csv_table("ELECTRIC,     Electric coil or heater&comma; including separate heaters such as electric baseboards.
 100% efficient; rated capacity always available.
   HW,           Hot water coil&comma; using hot water from amHEATPLANT.
-Available capacity may be limited by HEATPLANT total capacity as well as by coil rated capacity.
+Available capacity may be limited by HEATPLANT total capacity as well as by coil rated capacity.")
-END
-%>
+}}

 {{
   member_table({